 - Activities you want to do together (visits to the local farm, park, jump park, splash pad, bowling, etc.).

 - Extracurricular activities the kids are passionate about (sports, dance, gymnastics, theater, etc.).

 - Words that you want your family to live by (kindness, respect, polite, trust, share, etc.).

 While we were working on our family vision board my six years old impressed me yet again when she suggested that we should help people by earning and donating money to others in need.
 What a powerful tool a vision board can be!
 And the best part is it’s a fun activity to do as a family on a quiet afternoon.

-Now, more than ever, a vision board is crucial to helping both our children (and ourselves) with a positive growth mindset. it will take some extra work to visualize and set goals, but I guarantee doing so will bring a renewed hope for our future.
-I know it’s been said, but we are not in this forever.
+Now, more than ever, a vision board is crucial to helping both our children (and ourselves) with a positive growth mindset. it will take some extra work to visualize and set goals, but I guarantee to do so will bring renewed hope for our future.
 Use this experience to reflect on what is really important, what you are grateful for and how you can create a positive future for your children.

 Our family had been reminded that things are really not what is most important.
-Our relationships with friends, neighbors, and family have grown stronger than ever this year.
-We have had more opportunity to do things for others, and while the pandemic has had a huge impact on our careers, we have used this time to spend more time as a family and re-think our vision for the future.
-Whatever your experience has been, I wish you positive visions for a pandemic-free future!
+Our relationships with friends, neighbors and family have grown stronger than ever these past few years.
+We have had more opportunities to do things for others, and while the pandemic had a huge impact on our careers, we have used this time to spend more time as a family and re-think our vision for the future.
+Whatever your experience has been, I wish you positive visions for the future!

 Have you created a family vision board?
 Are you inspired to create one?
 I’d love to hear from you!
 Comment below.